Stravinsky (horse): 1999: three-year-old season

-In the early spring of 1999 Stravinsky was again strongly fancied for the 2000 Guineas and was 5/1 favourite for the Newmarket Classic before he reappeared on the racecourse.
+In the early spring of 1999, Stravinsky was again strongly fancied for the 2000 Guineas and was 5/1 favourite for the Newmarket Classic before reappearing on the racecourse.
 His three-year-old debut was his first and only race in his "home" country as he started odds-on favourite for a minor seven furlong race at the Curragh in March.
 He took the lead a furlong out but was unable to hold off the late challenge of Tarfaa (who was receiving four pounds) and was beaten a neck.

 The colt missed both the 2000 Guineas and its Irish equivalent and did not reappear until the Group Three Jersey Stakes at Royal Ascot.
 He finished only fourth, beaten five lengths by Lots of Magic, and was seen to be racing with his head carried awkwardly to one side.
 After four successive defeats, Stravinsky started at 8/1 for the July Cup at Newmarket, his first race over six furlongs since his two-year-old debut.
 It was also the first time the colt had raced in a visor.
 Kinane held the colt up in the early stages before moving him up to take the lead a furlong out.
 He quickened clear of the field in "sensational" fashion to win by four lengths from Bold Edge in a course record time of 1:109.51.
 The Racing Post called his performance a "memorable display of sheer class" while pointing out that the opposition was not particularly strong for a Group One race.
 Aidan O'Brien blamed himself for the colt's relative lack of success saying that "we tried to stretch him and make him a miler... maybe it was me messing him up."

 A month later, Stravinsky was moved down to the minimum distance of five furlongs (1000m) for the Nunthorpe Stakes at York.
-Before the start he displayed the "quirky aspect" of his character by attempting to break out of the starting stalls.
+Before the start, he displayed the "quirky aspect" of his character by attempting to break out of the starting stalls.
 Once the race began the colt was settled in the middle of the field before taking up the running approaching the final furlong.
 He moved clear and in the words of The Independent "blew away" the opposition to win by a length and a half from the French-trained filly Sainte Marine.

 On his final racecourse appearance, Stravinsky was sent to the United States for the Breeders' Cup Sprint at Gulfstream Park, although O'Brien had also considered running him in the Mile.
-Racing on dirt for the first time after a two and a half month break, Stravinsky was prominent in the early stages but finished sixth of the fourteen runners, four lengths behind Artax.
+Racing on dirt for the first time after a two-and-a-half month break, Stravinsky was prominent in the early stages but finished sixth of the fourteen runners, four lengths behind Artax.